wang-q/genomes/groups/Trichoderma.md

         WHERE 1=1
             AND genus_id = ${RANK_ID}
             AND species NOT LIKE '% sp.%'
-            AND species NOT LIKE '% x %'
-            AND genome_rep IN ('Full')
+            AND species NOT LIKE '% x %' -- Crossbreeding of two species AND genome_rep IN ('Full')
         GROUP BY species_id
         HAVING count >= 1